netlabsorg/odin32/trunk/doc/Readme.txt

 1.2 Current Status
 ------------------

-Odin is still in the early alpha state so that it is very far from being widely usable.
-Most programs will not work or show many problems.
-Even though it is not usable for most programs, we have decided to do a public release in order to show how much progress the project has been made.
-A second goal is to attract more developers in order to speedup development.
-Our job includes rewriting most parts of Windows 95/NT without having the original source code so the more developers we have the more progess will be seen.
-The last public release (Alpha 0.004) has been in 1997 and the project has changed much since then.
-Everything is free and Open Source now and the base architecture has been improved quite a lot.
-We are now in a position where we can expect the first bigger applications to run well and to make much more visible progress.
+Odin is still in the early state so that it is very far from being finished.
+With version 0.8 we reached the goal, that Flash 11 and OpenJDK6 runs.

 1.3 Changes and additions